 - Delaware: Transient retailers must obtain a Delaware business license and register with the Division of Revenue.
 A transient retailer license is available for vendors who do not intend to become a permanent retailer and who conduct business for ten days or less during a calendar year.
 There’s no general sales tax in Delaware, but there is gross receipts tax.

 - Montana: There’s no state sales tax in Montana, but certain communities do levy a local resort tax, and vendors may be required to collect and remit it (as in Whitefish).
 Contact the local government directly to learn more.

 - New Hampshire: There is no general sales tax in New Hampshire but there is Meals and Rooms (Rentals) Tax on lodging and meals costing more than 35 cents.
 Temporary vendors of food should contact the New Hampshire Department of Revenue for additional information.

 - Oregon: Although there is no general sales tax in Oregon, temporary businesses must obtain a temporary business license certificate.

-Easily calculate, collect and file sales tax wherever you do business.
-Learn more about Avalara’s sales tax software.
+Easily calculate, collect and file sales tax wherever you do business with Avalara Returns for Small Business.